MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 1. On a `CoreWebView2.ContextMenuRequested` event, add an event listener that has a `CoreWebView2ContextMenuRequestedEventArgs`.

 Iterate through an IList of `CoreWebView2ContextMenuItem` items, adding a `CoreWebView2ContextMenuItem` for each menu item.
-Test the `.KIND of each menuitem (separator, )
+Test the `.KIND of each menu item (separator, )

 * [CoreWebView2ContextMenuItemKind Enum](https://docs.microsoft.com/dotnet/api/microsoft.web.webview2.core.corewebview2contextmenuitemkind)
    * `CoreWebView2ContextMenuItemKind.CheckBox`